Why Study Philosophy at Maynooth

-The Department of Philosophy is the oldest Department in the University, dating back to June 1795 with the appointment of its first professor.
-The first two professors, Darre and Anglade, were former professors at the Sorbonne and were refugees from the French Revolution.
-They brought with them to Maynooth the pre-revolutionary philosophical traditions of the University of Paris, namely classical and scholastic philosophy together with an engagement with contemporary European thought.
-These are traditions which we cherish to the present day and are reflected in our teaching and in the research carried out in the Department.
+A bit of history.
+The Department of Philosophy is the oldest department in the university, dating back to June 1795 with the appointment of its first professor.
+The first two professors, André Darre and François Anglade, were former professors at the Sorbonne and, as Catholic priests, refugees from the French Revolution.
+They brought with them to Maynooth the pre-revolutionary philosophical traditions of the University of Paris, namely, classical and scholastic philosophy together with an engagement with contemporary European thought.
+These are traditions which we cherish to the present day and which are reflected in our teaching and in the research carried out in the department.

-Also, as an academic subject philosophy is changing rapidly and is no longer confined within the Arts and Humanities department, as can be seen in the evolution of new Maynooth University undergraduate programmes, such as the new B.A. in Philosophy, Politics and Economics (PPE) degree (degree programme designed particularly for those who wish to study social, moral, political and economic issues in society today, with the benefit of learning the philosophical theories underpinning those ideas and issues from Plato to the present) and the BSc in Computational Thinking – which links Computer Science, Mathematics and Philosophy.
-This course was in fact borne out of an approach by software giants Intel, who actively called for the addition of philosophy modules to computer science courses so that students might improve their communication, critical, and analytical skills.
+Also, as a philosophy undergraduate you have the option of studying philosophy in direct dialogue with some subjects of great contemporary relevance.
+Thus, the new B.A. in Philosophy, Politics and, Economics is designed particularly for those who wish to study social, moral, political, and economic issues in society today, with the benefit of learning the philosophical theories underpinning and explaining those issues.
+The B.Sc. in Computational Thinking links Computer Science, Mathematics, and Philosophy.
+This course was in fact created in response to an appeal by IT corporations like Intel, which called for the addition of philosophy modules to computer science courses so that students might improve their communication, critical, and analytical skills.